 Gio Reyna makes US soccer debut, a day before 18th birthday

-Gio Reyna was in the starting lineup to make his U.S. national team debut against Wales at Swansea on Thursday night on the day before his 18th birthday, joining his father and mother as the first three-member family in American history to make international soccer appearances.
+Gio Reyna made his U.S. national soccer team debut against Wales at Swansea on Thursday night on the day before his 18th birthday, joining his father and mother as the first three-member family in American history to make international soccer appearances.

-Reyna, who has become a regular at Germany’s Borussia Dortmund, was among three players set to make their debuts, joined by 19-year-old Konrad de la Fuente of Barcelona and Yunus Musah of Valencia, who turns 18 on Nov.
+Reyna, who has become a regular at Germany’s Borussia Dortmund, was among three players to debut, joined by 19-year-old Konrad de la Fuente of Barcelona and Yunus Musah of Valencia, who turns 18 on Nov.
 29. Reyna and Musah became just the 12th and 13th players to make an appearance before turning 18.

 Claudio Reyna was a U.S. captain and played in three World Cups.
 He was 20 years, 5 months, 26 days when he made the first of 112 national team appearances as a 61st-minute substitute in an exhibition against Norway at Tempe, Arizona, on Jan.
 15, 1994.